Kawaii resin tutorial

-Remember, you will be working ‘backwards’ when you place the stickers into your resin.
+Remember, you will be working ‘backward’ when you place the stickers into your resin.

 Since the first pour of the resin will be the top of the piece, you will need to place the stickers in the resin front side down.
 This is why it’s helpful to arrange your stickers ahead of time so you know exactly how to place them into the resin.

-Let that set for another couple minutes until you can poke the surface and it is a soft set, and doesn’t stick to your utensil or glove.
+Let that sit for another couple of minutes until you can poke the surface and it is a soft set and doesn’t stick to your utensil or glove.
 Once that’s done, it’s time to mix up the second batch of resin.
 This time, I’m mixing two different colors of resin, so I am mixing 7.5mL of resin, but if you are using the same color for both, then mix 15mL and divide it.
 Once it’s mixed, pour it on top!
-The resin will cure together, and will fuse together to make one solid piece.
-You could let the first layer cure completely, but I didn’t feel like doing so for this project, so I didn’t wait, and didn’t’ affect the project at all.
+The resin will cure together and will fuse together to make one solid piece.
+You could let the first layer cure completely, but I didn’t feel like doing so for this project, so I didn’t wait and didn’t’ affect the project at all.

 Once cured, simply unmold, sand, gloss, and admire your lovely work!
 I find the most common themes in “Kawaii” items are glitter, things with faces on them, and food, so I tried to incorporate those all into my project today.
 You can really find some adorable stickers and things online to use in your projects, but I had pretty good luck finding my items in the craft section of my store.
 Happy Crafting with this kawaii resin tutorial!